They glowed in different colors, displaying various moods.

 Then came the day I got my permission.

-It was my daily routine to rise to the heavens after he slept, and report on the day’s happenings.
-A sort of ‘Register of Deeds’, a log, that I was supposed to ﬁll-in every day of his life.
+It was my daily routine to rise to the heavens after he slept and report on the day’s happenings.
+A sort of ‘Register of Deeds’, a log, that I was required to ﬁll-in every day of his life.

-But this was also my chance to share my thoughts and submit my opinion.
+But this was also my opportunity to share my thoughts and submit my opinion.
 And I beseeched the permission to make my presence known to him.